PostalPortal/PostalPoint_Plugins/README.md

 Special datatype values:

-* `datetime`: Column is a UNIX timestamp (in seconds) or a JavaScript `Date` object.
+* `datetime`: Column is a UNIX timestamp (in seconds).
 It is displayed as a formatted date and time string.
 * `receiptid`: Column is a PostalPoint receipt ID number.
 Displayed as a link.
 Clicking the ID will fetch and open the receipt in a popup.
 * `userid`: Column contains an employee ID number from the PostalPoint database.
 It is queried in